Apoptosis Induction for Mesothelioma Treatment

 Initially intended as a treatment for alcoholism, disulfiram is a drug currently being explored as an alternative treatment for malignant mesothelioma.
 Researchers found that malignant mesothelioma cells, when exposed to disulfiram, became apoptotic, eventually dying off.[5]

-These findings suggest disulfiram may be a viable treatment option for people with certain types of mesothelioma.
-More clinical trials and research is needed to determine its effectiveness.
+These findings suggest that disulfiram may be a viable treatment option for people with certain types of mesothelioma.
+More clinical trials and research are needed to determine its effectiveness.

 Lovastatin

-Lovastatin is a statin drug typically used to treat high blood cholesterol; however, U.S. researchers at the University of Minnesota discovered that lovastatin has another interesting side effect.
+Lovastatin is a statin drug typically used to treat high blood cholesterol.
+However, U.S. researchers at the University of Minnesota discovered that it has another interesting side effect.
 When administered to human malignant mesothelioma cells, lovastatin causes those cells to undergo apoptosis.

 This could potentially decrease growth and halt the spread of mesothelioma tumors; thus, lovastatin, a usually well-tolerated drug, could be paired with other treatment methodologies, enhancing cancer-fighting properties.[6]